 I'm appointed by my city council to our Parks and Recreation Board.
 I'm also involved with the area chambers of commerce and charities.
 I'm an amateur chef, race BMX, and play bass guitar.

 I would like to teach you how to develop in the best web framework ever, Ruby on Rails!
 I have taught from the stage, classrooms, corporate training rooms, and one-on-one.
 I'm a published author with lots of experience.
 If you have a willingness to learn, I can teach you Ruby, plus give you direction on how to best market yourself.

-The University of West Florida - BS, Computer Science
+Undergraduate Degree: The University of West Florida - Bachelor of Science, Computer Science

 What is your teaching philosophy?